How social networks influence human behavior: An integrated latent space approach for differential social influence: Background

-Figure \ref{eq:lsm}(b) illustrates an estimated two-dimensional latent space from the LSIRM.
-Blue dots represent the 539 US middle school students, the same students used in Figure \ref{eq:lsm}(a), while red numbers represent ten items about students' school activities.
+Figure \ref{eq:lsm}(b) illustrates an estimated two-dimensional interaction map from the LSIRM.
+The blue dots represent the 539 US middle school students, the same students used in Figure \ref{eq:lsm} (a), while the red numbers represent ten items about students' school activities.
 Details of the data and items are described in Section \ref{sec:application}.
-Shorter distances between respondents and test items indicate that the respondents were more likely to respond positively to the items (i.e., they had a higher probability of participating in the corresponding school activities).
-It is important to mention that respondents in a similar region tend to show a similar profile of the measured behaviors.
-For example, respondents on the bottom left of the space are pretty close to Items 3, 4, 6, and 9, while far apart from items 2 and 10.
-This means that those respondents are similar in terms of their school activity patterns, such that they are more likely to participate in activities 3, 4, 6, and 9 but less likely to participate in the school activity of 2 (sports outside school) and 10 (video games) given their overall activity levels.
+The shorter distances between the respondents and the items indicate that the respondents were more likely to respond positively to the items (i.e. they had a higher probability of participating in the corresponding school activities).
+It is important to mention that respondents in a similar region tend to show a similar profile of measured behaviors.
+For example, the respondents on the bottom left of the space are close to Items 3, 4, 5, 6, and 9 while far apart from items 1, 2, 7, and 10.
+This means that those respondents are similar in terms of their school activity patterns, such that they are more likely to participate in activities 3 (theater/drama), 4 (music), 5 (arts), 6 (clubs in other schools), and 9 (reading) but less likely to participate in the school activity of 1 (sports within schools), 2 (sports outside school), 7 (dating in schools) and 10 (video games) given their overall attribute parameters.